EF(X) Orientations: A Parameterized Complexity Perspective: EFX Orientations

 \begin{corollary} is weakly NP-complete even restricted to \begin{itemize} \item simple symmetric instances of vertex cover number $4$, \item symmetric instances with $4$ vertices. \end{itemize} \end{corollary}

 \begin{corollary} \EFXo\ is W[1]-hard parameterized by vertex cover number, XNLP-hard parameterized by pathwidth, and XALP-hard parameterized by treewidth, even restricted to simple symmetric instances with polynomially-bounded weights.
-Furthermore, for such instances, {\EFXo} does not admit a $n^{o(\vc / \log \vc)}$ algorithm under the ETH, where $\vc$ denotes the vertex cover number of the input graph. \end{corollary}
+Furthermore, for such instances, {\EFXo} does not admit a $n^{o(\vc)}$ algorithm under the ETH, where $\vc$ denotes the vertex cover number of the input graph. \end{corollary}

-We now compare \cref{cor:EFXo:weak_NPh,cor:EFXo_W1} with existing literature. \cref{cor:EFXo:weak_NPh} improves upon the constants 8 and 10 from \cite{ijcai/DeligkasEGK25} that we mention at the start of the subsection.
-As for \cref{cor:EFXo_W1}, it presents the first hardness results for instances with polynomially-bounded weights and small vertex cover, partially answering an open question of \cite{ijcai/DeligkasEGK25} regarding the hardness of {\EFXo} in this setting.
-In the following subsection, we complement the lower bound from \cref{cor:EFXo_W1} with an algorithm.
+We now compare \cref{cor:EFXo:weak_NPh,cor:EFXo_W1} with existing literature. \cref{cor:EFXo:weak_NPh} improves upon the respective constants of 8 and 10 from Deligkas et al.~\cite{ijcai/DeligkasEGK25}, as well as the result for multigraphs with~8 vertices by Afshinmehr et al.~\cite{AfshinmehrDKMR25}.
+As for \cref{cor:EFXo_W1}, it presents the first hardness results for instances with polynomially-bounded weights and small vertex cover, and along with the algorithm of \cref{subsec:EFXo:tw}, it answers an open question of Deligkas et al.~\cite{ijcai/DeligkasEGK25} regarding the hardness of {\EFXo} in this setting.